10 Best Physics YouTube Channels that Every Learner Must Subscribe

 What is the best YouTube channel to learn physics?

-MinutePhysics is the best starting point for beginners with short animated explainers.
-For deeper learning, PBS Space Time covers astrophysics brilliantly, and For the Allure of Physics offers full MIT lectures.
-The best channel depends on your current level.
+MinutePhysics is the best starting point for beginners with short animated explainers that cover quantum mechanics, cosmology, and everyday physics.
+For deeper learning, PBS Space Time covers astrophysics brilliantly, and For the Allure of Physics offers complete MIT lecture recordings.
+The best channel depends on your level and goals.

 Can I learn physics from YouTube for free?